viadee/bpmn.ai-ui/README.md

 #### Create a standalone jar

-In the project root folder run the follwoing conmmand to build a standalone runnable jar:
+In the project root folder run the following command to build a standalone runnable jar:

     mvn clean package -PstandaloneJar

-After a succesful build the standalone jar can be found under backend/target/bpmnai-ui-\<version\>-jar-with-dependencies.jar
+After a succesful build the standalone jar can be found in the folder backend/target/bpmnai-ui-\<version\>-jar-with-dependencies.jar

 #### Run the jar